 This course is designed to provide the student with an introduction to the skills necessary to detect, investigate, and prevent fraud, and white-collar crime.
 The material covered in this course should be of interest to accountants, auditors, fraud investigators, loss prevention specialists, attorneys, educators, criminologists, or business owners/managers.
 The purpose of this course is to 1) educate the student about both the pervasiveness of and the causes of fraud and white-collar crime in our society, 2) explore the methods of fraud detection, investigation, and prevention, and 3)increase the student's ability to detect material financial statement fraud.
-Prerequisite: ACCT 102 or 200.
+Prerequisite: ACCT 200.

 ACCT 360.
 Accounting Information Systems.
 3 Hours.

 Emphasizes how accounting informaiton systems function in today's business environment.
 Manual and computer systems will be used to study the processes and procedures by which an organization's financial information is accumulated, classified, processed, analyzed, and communicated.
 Topics include business cycles, controls, integrated accounting software, spreadsheets, and relational databases.
 Prerequisites: Students must complete ACCT 201 and BOTE 247 before enrolling in this class.